 Asbestos is a set of six naturally occurring silicate minerals formerly used commercially for their desirable physical properties.
-The inhalation of asbestos fibers can cause serious illnesses, including lung cancer, mesothelioma and asbestosis (a type of pneumoconiosis).
-The trade and use of asbestos have been restricted or banned in many jurisdictions, although the United States currently still imports asbestos minerals for use in commercial products.
+The inhalation of asbestos fibers can cause serious illnesses, including lung cancer, mesothelioma, and asbestosis (a type of pneumoconiosis).
+The trade and use of asbestos have been restricted or banned in many countries, although the United States currently still imports asbestos minerals for use in commercial products.

 Historians have traced the use of asbestos back to ancient times when the naturally-occurring minerals were worked into candle wicks, cloth, pottery, and cooking utensils.
 Many different cultures saw the benefits of asbestos fibers being that they were strong, flexible, and resistant to heat and fire.
 It is believed that the word “asbestos” derives from the Greek, and literally means “inextinguishable” or “indestructible.”

 Even in ancient Rome, where asbestos fibers were woven into tablecloths and napkins, Pliny the Elder documented respiratory illness in those working with the substance in mines or production areas.

 Different asbestos minerals were used throughout the middle ages in countries like France, Germany, and Italy, but were not commercially mined until the late 1800s.
 In 1879, the first asbestos mine was open at Thetford, within the Canadian province of Quebec.
 After 300 tons of asbestos had been commercially produced in Canada, Russia and other countries quickly began mining the substance as well.